cinemascience/cinema_components/ParallelCoordinatesChart/readme.md

 overlayPathData = [{data: dataToDrawPathFrom, style: styleAttributeForPath}]
 ```
 The data does not need to include values for every dimension.
 Missing dimensions are simply skipped over when drawing the path.
+* **ParallelCoordinatesChart.smoothPaths**: A boolean value indicating whether or not to smooth the paths drawn on the chart.
+If changing this live, the **redrawPaths** function should be called after changing it to update the chart.

 ##Events
 Creating and interacting with the chart will often trigger events through the **dispatch**.
 The functions for these events can be set using the **on** function.